-Once the conversation is flowing, you’ll forget about being photographed and engage with me – and each other – instead.
+It’s true.
+Once the conversation is flowing, you’ll soon forget about being photographed and engage with me – and each other – instead.
 Which means I’ll be able to capture your genuine expressions and real moments, whilst still guiding you to ensure you look your best.

 “I hate photos of myself and become so self-conscious, so doing a pre-wedding shoot gave me an idea of how to not “act” when the camera came out.
 Some of the best photos were the ones where you caught us being “us”.
 You left us to be our goofy loved-up selves and captured that perfectly.
 Not over directing – that’s what makes the difference.”
 Darren & Natasha

-Sometimes, a bit of distraction is all you need to feel at ease in front of the camera.
-But if you need more of a nudge, I’m on it.
+Sometimes, a little distraction is all you need to feel at ease in front of the camera.
+But if you need more of a nudge, here’s what we’ll do: